Updated 12/06/02

 15) Components with wattages over the norm. identified.

-16) Notes identifying circuit board numbers, assembly numbers, version numbers or table of versions.
+16) Notes identifying circuit board numbers, assembly numbers, version numbers

 17) Copyright statements, sheet numbers, proprietary statements.